RaghadAlmadani/Electrical-circuit-contains-6-servo-motors-/README.md

 Potentiometer have three pins the midle pin is wiper that must conect to analog pin I conected to A0 pin the two side pins are terminal pins I conected terminal 1 to the ground and terminal 3 to the power.
 However, servo motor conection is the same as sweep circuit.
 ![Screenshot 2024-07-11 161654](https://github.com/RaghadAlmadani/Electrical-circuit-contains-6-servo-motors-/assets/173769867/1f507326-a8a4-4d21-abf2-0321eb503d54)
 I started to define two varibles potentiometer = the analog pin A0 and output_value is the variable to read the value from the analog pin.
 Then I used map block to change the values of potentiometer to start at 0 and end at 180 and assined it to output_value.
 Finally, I add the rotate servo block and attach it to pin 9 and let it rotate to output_value.
+Here is the link of the [circuit](https://www.tinkercad.com/things/ddw6430NktS-smashing-rottis-habbi/editel?sharecode=q7akzQ9tq4KS-Zp3zBp0JrAU8Yp_mC8HpW0iAl1gJok)

 ### Sweep circuit contains 6 servo motors:
 Hardware Required: